ic1149/data_structures/readme.md

 - push: append item on top
 - peek: output item on top
 - pop (output and remove) item on top

+## Graphs

+- nodes (verticies)
+- edges (arcs)
+- directed or undirected
+- Dijkstra and A Star
+- A Star has heuristics
+- Graphs can have loops/cycles but trees can't
+- Weights